massiblandy/Scientific_Research_Project/README.md

 This project was developed as part of an Undergraduate Scientific Research program at Centro Universitário FEI.
 Special thanks to the RoboFEI team for their support and collaboration throughout the project.

 ---
-The Scientific Research is oriented by the professor [@Reinaldo Bianchi](https://www.linkedin.com/in/reinaldo-bianchi-b343468/).
+This Scientific Research is supervised by professor [@Reinaldo Bianchi](https://www.linkedin.com/in/reinaldo-bianchi-b343468/).

 Massiel Blandy Ramón - [Linkedin](https://www.linkedin.com/in/massiel-blandy-ram%C3%B3n-65214829a/) - massi00br@gmail.com